TradeTracker/docs/docs/index.md

 Once that is done, a e-mail will be send to your mailbox and you can login to your account.

 ### Overview of the UI
-This is what you see after loggin in to the app.
+This is what you see after log-in in to the app.

 ![UI](documentation-images/ui.png)

 This screenshots below illustrate the different components.

-Portfolio switch, Calculator, New position, Account settings
+*Portfolio switch,
+*Calculator,
+*New position,
+*Account settings

 ![Icons](documentation-images/usersettingsicon.PNG)